EngMoheb/Std_Dep/README.md

 ---

+## Conclusion 📝
+Our Excel‑driven analysis revealed that **academic pressure**, **suicidal thoughts**, and **financial stress** are the strongest single predictors of student depression, while **compound stressors** (e.g., high pressure + suicidal ideation) push rates above **90%**.
+We also identified **protective factors**—like low pressure and healthy diets—that halve depression rates.
+By targeting these key areas, stakeholders can implement data‑backed interventions to foster healthier, more resilient student communities. ✨

+---

+## What I Learned 💡
+1. **Power of Simple Tools:** Excel’s Power Query and PivotTables can handle large surveys and deliver deep insights without advanced coding.
+2. **Storytelling with Data:** Clear visuals and structured workflows make complex findings accessible to non‑technical audiences.
+3. **Importance of Context:** Combining demographic slices with single‑feature and hotspot analyses, these methods reveals more detailed and insightful patterns in the data, we should not analyze the entire dataset as one single group.
+Instead, we should consider different sub-groups to avoid missing important insights.
+4. **Iterative Exploration:** Data cleaning and multiple analytical passes (demographics → features → interactions) are essential and necessary for drawing strong, reliable, and well-supported conclusions.
+5. **Collaboration & Learning:** Credit goes to community educators (Alex Freberg, Luke Barousse, Mynda Treacy, Mo Chen) whose tutorials fueled my growth—and highlighted that learning never stops. 🚀

+---

 ## Tools I Used 🛠️

 - **Microsoft Excel**: Power Query for ETL, PivotTables for analysis and pivot charts for Visualization.